Gil Grissom: Personality

 Early episodes revealed Grissom to be a witty, enthusiastic, and quirky scientist who had some sense of humor.
 He flirted regularly and seemed to be constantly in a hyperactive state.

 However, when he began to lose his hearing, Grissom retreated into himself and became easily irritated and unapproachable.
 After his surgery, he lightened up a bit but never returned to the whimsical science nerd he once was.

 Grissom is often regarded as well-educated but unusual in his approach toward his work and social life.
 In the series, some of his comments and actions can be seen to dumbfound his coworkers and superiors.
 His relationship with his subordinates in the office is portrayed as being a father figure to the team, but he is very professional in his work.

 Despite being calm, Grissom can get angry when interrupted during an interrogation as seen in the season one episode "Table Stakes", when he berates Nick Stokes for calling him out of an interrogation.

-In addition to being a genius and somewhat of a polymath beyond his career training, he exhibits Asperger-like traits.
-In "Caged", it is hinted that (in fact) he has Asperger's syndrome.
-Another character on CSI who shares these kind of traits is his subordinate (and ex-wife) Sara Sidle.
+In addition to being a genius and somewhat of a polymath beyond his career training, he exhibits autism-like traits.
+In "Caged", it is noted that he is in some ways similar to a witness who is autistic.
+Another character on CSI who shares these kinds of traits is his subordinate (and ex-wife) Sara Sidle.
 She once insinuated that Grissom was a misanthrope when he quoted her Thoreau's Walden.

 In the season two episode "Alter Boys", Grissom confides in a priest that he does not believe in the concept of organized religion and is a lapsed Catholic but does believe in the idea of God.
 In addition to belief in God, Grissom and Greg would later agree that scientific education should not necessarily preclude belief in occultism and other paranormal concepts.

 Although he is very dedicated to his job and sometimes goes to extremes in his investigations, his unwillingness to dabble in office politics often alienates his superiors and sometimes his subordinates.
 He gets a lot of help in these areas from right-hand woman Catherine Willows, who is always trying to make him "look up from the microscope."